 Later, he attacks Tim Sweeney again and criticizes that he first raised the V-Buck prices and then laid off 1,000 people.
 For Faliszek, this shows why the industry is in its current state.

-So far, Tim Sweeney has not commented on Faliszek’s harsh video.
-The massive layoff wave from Epic Games affected developers who had worked there for many years.
-This also included an important artist who worked with Fortnite: Fortnite loses its face, firing the artist of the most well-known character
+So far, Tim Sweeney has not commented on the harsh video from Faliszek.
+The large wave of layoffs at Epic Games affected developers who had worked there for many years.
+This also included an important artist who worked on Fortnite: Fortnite loses its face, dismissing the artist of the most famous character